Joint Concert with the Gustaf Vasa Chamber Choir from Sweden: 14th-17th September 2018

 They’re returning to Sweden on the 17th September.

 Lancaster Singers at the 2017 Music Festival!

-We were absolutely thrilled and delighted to be invited to join in the 2017 Lancaster Music Festival at the Storey Institute.
+We were delighted to be invited to join in the 2017 Lancaster Music Festival at the Storey Institute.
 We performed on Sunday afternoon to a modest but highly appreciative audience.
 Restricted by the performance space meant we were only about a third of the total choir but the blend and sound quality was excellent.
 We performed, under the baton of our Director, Duncan Lloyd, an eclectic range of songs from our recent repertoire.
 This included participation from some of the audience who produced an ethereal accompaniment using the rims of tuned wine-glasses.
 The choir was fortunate to be accompanied on the piano by local virtuoso Andy Plowman while Monty McMorrow and Martha Lloyd (aged 9) both sang beautiful solos.
 Martha’s rendition of the Vicar of Dibley theme tune was received very well indeed.
 The concert ended in an uplifting medley of numbers from West Side Story with an exciting full-throated and emotional finale.

 This was our first appearance in the amazingly successful Lancaster Music Festival which is fast attracting regional, national and even international acts.
 We hope it won’t be the last and we extend our thanks to Russell and his staff at The Storey who facilitated the event.